VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Related Work

 \subsection{Vision-Language-Action Models}

-VLA models unify visual encoding, language understanding, and action control into an end-to-end framework, enabling robots to generate coherent physical actions from visual observations and natural-language goals \cite{zitkovich2023rt,zhong2025survey,sapkota2025vision,kawaharazuka2025vision,din2025vision,zhang2025pure,yu2025survey}.
+VLA models unify visual encoding, language understanding, and action control into an end-to-end framework, enabling robots to generate coherent physical actions from visual observations and natural-language goals \cite{zitkovich2023rt,zhong2025survey,sapkota2025vision}.
 They bridge the gap between semantic interpretation and embodied control, serving as a key technological pathway toward general-purpose and highly generalizable embodied intelligence.
 A VLA model maps vision-language inputs to actions via a pipeline of encoding, multimodal fusion, and decoding.
-Recent progress in VLA research has been driven by advances in spatial reasoning \cite{huang2025graphcot,li20253ds,lin2025evo}, multimodal alignment \cite{zhou2025chatvla,yan2025alignment,ge2025vla}, large-scale pretraining \cite{kim2024openvla,black2024pi,intelligence2025pi}, model architecture and inference efficiency \cite{wang2025vla,xiong2025hypervla,yang2025efficientvla}.
-These developments have given rise to representative model families such as 3D-VLA \cite{zhen20243d}, WorldVLA \cite{cen2025worldvla}, OpenVLA \cite{kim2024openvla}, $\pi_0$/$\pi_{0.5}$ \cite{black2024pi,intelligence2025pi}, SmolVLA \cite{shukor2025smolvla} and TinyVLA \cite{wen2025tinyvla}.
+Recent progress in VLA research has been driven by advances in spatial reasoning, multimodal alignment, large-scale pretraining, model architecture and inference efficiency \cite{li20253ds,zhou2025chatvla,ge2025vla,kim2024openvla,black2025pi,intelligence2025pi}.